 Port Hedland is the gateway to the Pilbara and there’s lots to explore.
-Set up camp at the Port Hedland RV Overflow area.
-It’s located adjacent to the Racecourse on McGregor Street.
+Set up camp at the Port Hedland RV Stop – previously known as Port Hedland Racecourse.

 A caretaker on site who keeps check on the 72 hour rule, also asks if travellers will complete an expenditure questionnaire.
 The survey includes questions such as how long you stayed, if you participated in any tours, your approximate expenditure, if you visited the Information Centre, etc and a place for comments.
 Council is aware that travellers really support the town and the survey information helps them keep sites like these open as well as plan for the future.

 Operating from May to September, this site will close when cyclone season approaches as it does not have anchors for securing vehicles.
-It is site 537 in Camps 11.
+Find it in the CAMPS AUSTRALIA WIDE App and your Camps 11.
 Suitable for self contained RVs only.

 Port Hedland Golf Club is 17 km south of Port Hedland.
 Site 536 in Camps 11, it has power enough for three caravans at a time only.
 They are in the area on the left near the trees (pictured).
 The club offers camping for all vehicles including big rigs, showers, toilets, drinking water and permits furry friends.

 Discovery Holiday Parks in Port Hedland sits on the eastern shore with facilities such as BBQ, camp kitchen and views of the ocean.
-You’ll find it as site number 275 in Parks 5.
+You’ll find it in Parks 6.

-All the sites are in the new book set with separate state by state guides, CAMPS Pendium.
+All the sites are in the CAMPS App and the new book set with separate state by state guides, CAMPS Pendium.

 What to see and do?